jaskirat1616/Orby-Glasses/CONVERSATIONAL_NAVIGATION.md

 ### Use Case 1: Morning Routine
 ```
-User: "Hey glasses, help me get ready for the day"
+User: "Hey orby, help me get ready for the day"
 OrbyGlasses: "I can guide you.
 What do you need to find first?"

 User: "Take me to the bathroom"